arshadhs/arshadhs.github.io/content/resume/index.md

 November 2005 to May 2007 (~1.5 Year) for Newport Network Ltd., UK
 #### Roles and responsibilities
 - Worked on various features.
-o CA-Load Balancing
+ - CA-Load Balancing
-o Dynamic Configuration (CA Profile, Static FQDN, Signaling Policing) o Policy Decision Point Interface
+ - Dynamic Configuration (CA Profile, Static FQDN, Signaling Policing)
+ - Policy Decision Point Interface
 - Responsible for bug fixing and the complete SDLC for the Dynamic Change Requirements (DCRs).
 - Testing - unit testing & integration testing